-Written and directed by Juan Carlos Rubio
+Written by Juan Carlos Rubio

 Translated by Tim Gutteridge